ugnelis/ugnelis.github.io/content/blog/install-cuda-without-apt-repo-on-linux-mint/index.md

 ---
 title: Install CUDA 10.1 without APT repistory on Linux Mint 19.3
-description: This article shows how to install CUDA 10.1 with cuDNN without adding APT repository.
+description: This article shows how to install CUDA 10.1 with cuDNN without adding an APT repository.
 date: 2020-02-02
 author: Ugnius Malūkas
 ---

 These days many people use NVIDIA graphic cards for increasing speed of computing time, for example, calculating outcomes of Machine Learning algorithms.
 In order to use a graphic processing of Nvidia GPUs, CUDA has to be installed.
-This article shows how to install CUDA, cuDNN and TensorRT packages without having Nvidia APT repository.
+This article shows how to install CUDA, cuDNN and TensorRT packages without having a Nvidia APT repository.

 ### Installation